Javascript is not enabled.

 Who says streaming platforms have all the fun?

 Streaming services like Netflix and Amazon’s Prime Video get all the attention (and many of the Emmys!), but networks continue to produce fresh and exciting content that often gets overlooked.
-Make a resolution this January to show some love to network television and check out critically acclaimed returning series (like Ghosts and Abbott Elementary), brand new shows (like Will Trent and Alert) or some combination of the two, including a rebooted Night Court that picks up two decades after the original series.
-And if you’re a proud cord-cutter, don’t fret: Many of these shows stream on sites like Hulu the following day!
+Make a resolution this January to show some love to network television and check out critically acclaimed returning series (like Finding Your Roots), brand-new shows (like Rob Lowe’s game show The Floor or Extended Family) or some combination of the two, including a rebooted Night Court that picks up decades after the original series.
+And if you’re a proud cord-cutter, don’t fret: Some of these shows stream the following day!

 Night Court (NBC)